hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 The `map` method, along with several other array methods, is a higher-order function since it takes another function as an argument.

-### 10.8 Functions that Return a Function
+### 10.6.2 Higher Order Functions - Functions that Return a Function

-In the previous section, we saw an example of how a higher-order function that takes another function lets us write elegant and flexible code.
-Let's look at another useful application of higher-order functions by having one return another function.

 You can think of a function that returns another function as a function factory: it creates and returns a new function.
 Typically, the function factory uses the arguments you pass to it to determine the specific job performed by the function it returns.